 Thornton’s military background allowed him to volunteer throughout the country and the world at various local and council levels.
 Thornton served as president (and earlier as vice president) of Meade Senior High School PTSA at Fort Meade, Maryland.
 He has also been a volunteer at Kaiserslautern American Elementary and Middle School PTAs, Department of Defense Education Activity, Vogelweh Air Force Base, Kaiserslautern, Germany; South Range Elementary School, South Range, Michigan; Houghton Elementary and Middle Schools, Houghton, Michigan; Fernandez Elementary School PTA events, San Antonio, Texas; and Richmond Hill Elementary School events, Richmond Hill, Georgia.

 Thornton is also active in the community.
 He is a member of Richmond Hill Church of Christ and Alpha Phi Alpha Fraternity Incorporated.
 He is a life member of the National Eagle Scout Association and has more than 25 years of active service in the scouting program across the United States and around the world.

 Thornton received his bachelor’s degree in urban studies from Morehouse College and a master’s degree in communications from Michigan Technological University.
 He was awarded an honorary doctorate degree from Michigan Technological University in 2009.
-Thornton has been married to Caryn, an educator, for 25 years and they reside in Richmond Hill, GA.
+Thornton has been married to Caryn, an educator, for more than 25 years and they reside in Richmond Hill, GA.
 They have a daughter and a son.